adammwilson/SpatialR/03_Reproducible/03_Reproducibile.md

 A coding error in their Excel spreadsheet sliced several countries out of the data set....
 [The Economist](http://www.economist.com/news/finance-and-economics/21576362-seminal-analysis-relationship-between-debt-and-growth-comes-under)

 ## Case study: Gay Marrage

 #### In May 2015 _Science_ retracted a study of how canvassers can sway people's opinions about gay marriage published just 5 months ago.

-> Original survey data not made available for independent reproduction of results. + Survey incentives misrepresented. + Sponsorship statement false.
+* Original survey data not made available for independent reproduction of results
+* Survey incentives misrepresented
+* Sponsorship statement false.

 <small>- Science Editor-in-Chief Marcia McNutt</small>

 Two Berkeley grad students who attempted to replicate the study quickly discovered that the data must have been faked.

 [Source](http://news.sciencemag.org/policy/2015/05/science-retracts-gay-marriage-paper-without-lead-author-s-consent)

----
 ## Case study: Seizure Medicine

 #### 2013 Seizure study retracted after authors realize data got "terribly mixed"

-> The article has been retracted at the request of the authors.
+> "The article has been retracted at the request of the authors.
 After carefully re-examining the data presented in the article, they identified that data of two different hospitals got terribly mixed.
-The published results cannot be reproduced in accordance with scientific and clinical correctness. <small> Authors of Low Dose Lidocaine for Refractory Seizures in Preterm Neonates </small>
+The published results cannot be reproduced in accordance with scientific and clinical correctness."" <small> Authors of Low Dose Lidocaine for Refractory Seizures in Preterm Neonates </small>

 [Source](http://retractionwatch.com/2013/02/01/seizure-study-retracted-after-authors-realize-data-got-terribly-mixed/)

 ## Bad spreadsheet merge kills depression paper, quick fix resurrects it
 Authors informed the journal that the merge of lab results and other survey data used in the paper resulted in an error regarding the identification codes.
 Results of the analyses were based on the data set in which this error occurred.
-Further analyses established the results reported in this manuscript and interpretation of the data are not correct.

-> "Lower levels of CSF IL-6 were associated with current depression and with future depression […]" <small>Original conclusion</small>
+> "**Lower** levels of CSF IL-6 were associated with current depression and with future depression […]" <small>Original conclusion</small>

-> "Higher levels of CSF IL-6 and IL-8 were associated with current depression […]" <small> Revised conclusion </small>
+> "**Higher** levels of CSF IL-6 and IL-8 were associated with current depression […]" <small> Revised conclusion </small>

 [Source](http://retractionwatch.com/2014/07/01/bad-spreadsheet-merge-kills-depression-paper-quick-fix-resurrects-it/)